tcboy88/solinteractiondata/README.md

-# solinteractiondata
+# Solinteraction data
+This is dataset for
-Dataset for Exploring Tangible Interactions with Radar Sensing published in the Journal Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies  Volume 2 Issue 4, December 2018 Article No. 200 https://dl.acm.org/citation.cfm?id=3287078
+Exploring Tangible Interactions with Radar Sensing published in the Journal Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies  Volume 2 Issue 4, December 2018 Article No. 200 https://dl.acm.org/citation.cfm?id=3287078

 In Soli chip there are 2 Tx and 4 Rx antennas so in total there are 8 channels of raw radar signals, each channel has 64 data points.
 For simplicity, it is saved in one row of 512 inside a CSV file.The header is just a1-a64, then b1-b64 and so on indicating each channel.
 The last column is the class label.